marionettejs/backbone.marionette/readme.md

 ### Key Benefits

-* Scalable: applications are built in modules, and with event-driven architecture
+* Scalable: applications as built in modules with event-driven architecture
-* Sensible defaults: Underscore templates are used for view rendering
+* Sensible defaults: Underscore templates used for view rendering
-* Easily modifiable: make it work with your application's specific needs
+* Easily modifiable: works with the specific needs of your application
-* Reduce boilerplate for views, with specialized view types
+* Reduce boilerplate: for all views, including specialized types
-* Build on a modular architecture with an `Application` and modules that attach to it
+* Build with: modular architecture to design an `Application` and associated modules to attach to it
-* Compose your application's visuals at runtime, with the `Region` and `LayoutView` objects
+* Create: application visuals at runtime with `Region` and `LayoutView` objects
-* Nested views and layouts within visual regions
+* Nested: views and layouts within visual regions
-* Built-in memory management and zombie-killing in views, regions and layoutViews
+* Built-in: memory management and killer views, layoutViews and regions
-* Event-driven architecture with `Backbone.Wreqr.EventAggregator`
+* Event-driven: aggregated with `Backbone.Wreqr.EventAggregator`
-* Flexible, "as-needed" architecture allowing you to pick and choose what you need
+* Flexible: "as-needed" architecture allowing you to pick and choose what you need
 * And much, much more